 Note: PhD applicants interested in doing PhD in power system estimation, control and renewable integration, please email me on A.K.Singh@soton.ac.uk.

-Dr. Abhinav Kumar Singh is a Lecturer of Power Systems at the School of Electronics and Computer Science, University of Southampton, since April 2019.
-Prior to joining Southampton, he was a Lecturer at University of Lincoln from Aug 2017 to Mar 2019, and a Research Associate at Imperial College London (ICL) from Jan 2015 to July 2017.
-He is also a Visiting Researcher at ICL.
-He received his Bachelor’s degree in Aug 2010 from Indian Institute of Technology (IIT), New Delhi, India, and Ph.D. degree in Jan 2015 from Imperial College London, U.K., both in Electrical Engineering.
-He currently serves as an Editor of IEEE Transactions on Power Systems and Journal of Modern Power Systems and Clean Energy.
+Dr. Abhinav Kumar Singh received his Bachelor’s degree in Aug 2010 from Indian Institute of Technology (IIT), New Delhi, India, and Ph.D. degree in Jan 2015 from Imperial College London, U.K., both in Electrical Engineering.
+He has been a Lecturer of Power Systems at the School of Electronics and Computer Science, University of Southampton, since April 2019.
+Prior to joining Southampton, he was a Lecturer at University of Lincoln from Aug 2017 to Mar 2019, and a Research Associate at Imperial College London from Jan 2015 to July 2017.
+He currently also serves as Editor of IEEE Transactions on Power Systems and Journal of Modern Power Systems and Clean Energy.

 Singh AK, Pal BC, 2019, Rate of change of frequency estimation for power systems using interpolated DFT and Kalman filter, Ieee Transactions on Power Systems, Vol:34, ISSN:0885-8950, Pages:2509-2517